 At the Frankfurt Book Fair, more than 600 agents from over 30 countries negotiate with their international publishing partners.

 Agents and scouts have their appointment diaries filled to bursting in Frankfurt.
 To be able to complete deals smoothly and hold their discussions without interruptions, they must be able to work efficiently and avoid long distances between appointments.
 The Literary Agents and Scouts Centre in Hall 6.3 offers the perfect working conditions.

 Information & registration for agents & scouts

-The 2014 RDM will explore the future of the rights trade in a world of globalised content and highlight one of the industry’s most interesting rights territories – Spanish-speaking Latin America.
+The 2014 RDM explored the future of the rights trade in a world of globalised content and highlighted one of the industry’s most interesting rights territories – Spanish-speaking Latin America.